-When you go through a divorce, even a nominally amicable or uncontested divorce, you don’t need to leave all of the knowledge of law in the hands of your Colorado divorce attorney.
+When you go through a divorce, even a nominally amicable or uncontested divorce, you don’t need to leave all of the knowledge of law in the hands of your Castle Rock divorce attorney.
 Indeed, while it’s important to always acknowledge that your lawyer is the expert, with many years of training under their belt, it does not ever hurt to educate yourself a little.
 By reading up and researching the laws and conditions that surround divorce in Colorado, you can have more productive conversations with your attorney, and ask better questions.

 Uncontested divorce in Colorado is still a divorce, and still governed by similar laws to those that govern any divorce.